Budibase/website/content/blog/data/data-sources.md

 The first task is actually connecting your app to the external data source.
 There are a number of ways to do this.
 You could manually configure this in your source code, by pointing to the location of your data source, along with its URI, type, and any credentials you need.

-That is of course, assuming that you know how to do this.
+That is, of course, assuming that you know how to do this.

 To simplify this process, you can also use a dedicated data connector.

 #### What is a data connector?

-A data connector is a feature of many app building tools, that makes it easier to connect to a specific type of data source.
+A data connector is a feature of many app-building tools, that makes it easier to connect to a specific type of data source.
 The idea is that you can simply input key information in the app builder’s UI, rather than manually configuring the connection.

 This includes the data source: